Generic selectors

 As well as this, Hibernian reached the semi-finals of the first European Cup in the 1955/56 campaign, becoming the first British team to achieve this feat.

-Hibernian are an iconic football club with a rich history and a capacity of over 20,000, making it the biggest stadium out of all the Edinburgh football teams.
+Hibernian are an iconic football club with a rich history.
+Ester Road, which is their home ground, boast a capacity of over 20,000, making it the biggest stadium out of all the football teams in Edinburgh.
 If you visit the Scottish capital, then make a trip to either Tynecastle Park or Easter Road a priority.

 3. Edinburgh City F.C.